devuri/wp-members-only-post-type/README.md

-# password-protected-post-type
+## Password Protected Post Type
-Password Protected Post Type
+Password Protected Post Type protect any post type with a password.